lyd911/Deep_SBIR_tf/README.md

 All dataset and models are included

+**Steps**:
+(1) Download code and install dependencies, now only run on shoes prediction and training

+(2) Run triplet_sbir_train.py which will start training process, the default epoch is 200, the output is the trained model: model-iter***.npy together with the model-iter0.npy

+(3) Run triplet_sbir_test.py which will start the prediction process, store the test pic for sketches in the source folder and type in the name in the source code.
+The prediction will run on all models in the model/shoes/deep_sbir.
+The top 10 predictions will be shown.

+**Note**:

+(1) Please download the **pre-trained** model and **well-trained** models via https://drive.google.com/open?id=19LSQ5fbVVr3bPvE5Xuxd1zeMy1Y9ozC7;

+(2) The dataset for shoes can be found here: http://www.eecs.qmul.ac.uk/~qian/Qian's%20Materials/sbir_cvpr2016.tar

+(3) Implementation by **Caffe** can be found here: https://github.com/seuliufeng/DeepSBIR.

-And if you use the code for your research, please cite our paper:
+And if you use the code for your research, please cite these papers:

     @inproceedings{yu2016sketch,
             title={Sketch me that shoe},